-The Crios Group held a General Data Protection Regulation Workshop was held last Wednesday 30th January in Enterprise Ireland Regional Office.
+The Crios Group held a General Data Protection Regulation (GDPR) Workshop last Wednesday 30th January in Enterprise Ireland Regional Office.
 Arema Connect representatives attended the Conference organised in conjunction with Crios Group members.
-Events attendees included Nuala Keogh (Financial Director), Silvia Planella (Marketing Director), Blessing Kumi and Melanie O’Driscoll (CIT interns).

 In this blog, we describe the event and summarise the main concepts discussed.
-The event four key points: GDPR definition, Implications & Benefits of GDPR, GDPR Considerations, and GDPR action plan.
+The event’s four key points: GDPR definition, Implications & Benefits of GDPR, GDPR Considerations, and GDPR action plan.

 This new framework intends to strengthen data protection to meet the modern and complex journeys of data.
 GDPR is to replace a twenty-three-year-old ‘Data Protection Directive’ – and to harmonise individual state’s data protection laws.
-The challenge, however, is the transition period for organisations to actually be GDPR ready.
-With an enforcement date of May 2018, organisations are to assess their own protocols in handling data and are to appoint a nominated or relevant Data Protection Personnel – either internally or externally to respective organisations.
+The challenge, however, is the transition period for organisations to actually be GDPR-ready.
+With an enforcement date of May 2018, organisations need to assess their own protocols in handling data and are to appoint a nominated or relevant Data Protection Personnel – either internally or externally to respective organisations.
 This itself is a resource-intensive challenge – particularly concerning small enterprises.
-Lapses such as the failure to act on areas like consent and transparency in their collection, maintenance, or breaches of data such, either by loss or hacking carry hefty penalties to the organisation involved.
+Lapses such as the failure to act on areas like consent and transparency in their collection, maintenance, or breaches of data, either by loss or hacking carry hefty penalties to the organisation involved.

 Implications & Benefits of GDPR

 Implications and benefits for individuals and organisations were discussed among the participants.

 GDPR regulation while impacting all Europe has high relevance in Ireland’s tertiary sector.
 Our economy with multinational companies in the areas of IoT, Big Data, and Data Mining is impacted directly by the legislation.